What to expect

 - The Whispering Dishes: These demonstrate, using sound, how the curved shape of the Lovell telescope amplifies faint signals (please note the Lovell telescope is not actually detecting sound, but radio waves – a form of electromagnetic radiation, similar to light).

 Gardens and playground

 Jodrell Bank contains 35 acres of gardens, which include two national collections.
-The gardens also include The Galaxy Garden and an outdoor Play Area.
+The gardens also include our Play Area, and apiary (bee hive!).

 Please note that the gardens close early during the winter months and that if the weather is severe (e.g. strong winds) the gardens will be closed all day.